oberhauserg/PioneerRocketry/2017-Competition/Readme.md

 8. 08_Testing
   * Results of tests, and the actual tests themselves go here.
 (We might not get this far.
 We can hope!)

 This folder structure was made by Esterline Avista, so it's been tried and tested.
 They do have more folders above just this, so maybe we can add some of those too.
 However, those are mainly for book-keeping purposes, which we already do in Google Drive.
+I have also added the Exploritory directory, which is usually in the 05_Code directory, then it becomes demoted  and moved to an Obsolete directory within 05_Code.
+I feel like we might not do that and go forward with the prototype code, which is bad.
+This forces us to start over.

 A couple of ground rules: